 - Categorize.
 From these relationships, try to define categories and think of a name for each one of them.

-Having categorized all the customer actions, you are likely to end up with ready-made stages for your journey map.
+Having categorized all the customer actions, you are likely to end up with ready-made customer journey stages for your map.

-To help you out with identifying the stages for your journey maps, we have created a page with CJM templates for a wide variety of businesses, starting from coffee shops and ending with banks and universities.
+To help you out with identifying the stages, we have created a page with CJM templates for a wide variety of businesses, starting from coffee shops and ending with banks and universities.
 All the templates already have a number of stages that can give you a clue of what you can do in your own journey maps.